-Moreover, Tollywood was also the staple diet of Star Utsav Movies, Sony Wah and Zee Anmol Cinema, which were available on DD Free Dish (along with Colors Cineplex) until February this year.
-Since their removal from Free Dish, they have realised that they can no longer be buoyed by the ratings booster that is the rural audience, so they have been forced to come out of their cocoon in order to stay relevant.
-Zee Anmol Cinema, in particular, has almost entirely abandoned South movies in favour of little-known 1990s and early 2000s movies that are rarely shown on TV, so it may be building a niche for itself within the crowded Zee bouquet of nine Hindi movie channels.
+Moreover, Tollywood was also the staple diet of Star Utsav Movies, Sony Wah, and Zee Anmol Cinema, which were available on DD Free Dish (along with Colors Cineplex) until February this year.
+Since their removal from Free Dish, they have realized that they can no longer be buoyed by the rating booster that is the rural audience, so they have been forced to come out of their cocoon in order to stay relevant.
+Zee Anmol Cinema, in particular, has almost entirely abandoned South movies in favor of little-known 1990s and early 2000s movies that are rarely shown on TV, so it may be building a niche for itself within the crowded Zee bouquet of nine Hindi movie channels.

 The flood of Telugu, Tamil and Kannada movies has taken over the great majority of Hindi movie channels.
 For a big-budget production like a Baahubali or a KGF, a Hindi dub is greatly appreciated, but when very small films like Dangerous Khiladi 7 take up the schedule for themselves at the expense of good Hindi movies, Bollywood lovers are very often turned away from the television set.
 Fortunately, Zee and Star, with their Bollywood-only channels, have dedicated offerings for such cinephiles.
 Even Sony, which is generally considered to be the biggest culprit as far as sacrificing Bollywood at the altar of Tollywood is concerned, has taken care of classic movie watchers with Sony Max 2, even as the race for eyeballs gets tighter across genres.